About

 Pastels help me show my feeling or connection with a subject.
 They make me want to create something mysterious or colorful or exciting and I feel bold while using them.
 For me, they are perfect for creating portraits.
 I love studying the planes of the human face and pastels help me sculpt the form.

 Soft pastels manufacturers create these “little sticks of joy,” as pastel Artist Tony Allain, likes to call them.
 There are endless varieties of colors and tones.
 Terry Ludwig and Unison Pastels are my favorites for portrait making.
 Have just discovered Henri Roche Pastels, thanks to Tara Will.
-And an old favorite, NuPastel, a hard pastel, is great for refining features or using for a first layer.
-I’m always learning and trying new brands like Girault, Schmincke, Jack Richeson, Diane Townsend and others.
+And want to give credit to an old favorite, NuPastel.
+This is a hard pastel, and it’s great for refining features or using for a first layer.
+You can sharpen this square stick to a point with a razor blade. .I’m always learning and like trying new brands like Girault, Schmincke, Jack Richeson, Diane Townsend and others.

 Artist leaders in the field say there has been renewed interest in the art world about Pastels as a medium.
 That’s why I like working in them, to me they seem exciting and fresh.
 I’m energized and excited when I see other artist’s work created with Pastel.